LGBTQ culture in Philadelphia: William Way LGBT Community Center

 The William Way LGBT Community Center, founded in 1975, was founded as the Gay and Lesbian Community Center of Philadelphia.
 It maintains an archive of local and regional LGBT information and culture, curates exhibitions, and offers community support.

 Bars and entertainment

 A diverse range of gay-friendly businesses and organizations are located within Philadelphia, including bars, nightclubs, performance theaters, shops, health centers, restaurants, and adult theaters.
-Popular bars and nightclubs include Cockatoo, Level Up Bar and Lounge, Knock Restaurant and Bar, Stir Lounge, Tabu Lounge & Sports Bar, Tavern on Camac, The Bike Stop, UBar, Voyeur, and Woody's.
+Popular bars and nightclubs include Knock Restaurant and Bar, Stir Lounge, 254, Tavern on Camac, The Bike Stop, UBar, Voyeur, and Woody's.

 Politics

 Mayor of Philadelphia John Street was elected in 1999 with the help of LGBT activists.
 Following his election, Street selected over twelve LGBT persons to work on his mayoral transition team.

+Rue Landau was elected as the first LGBTQ member of the city council in 2023.

 Media

 The oldest LGBT weekly newspaper is the Philadelphia Gay News, founded in 1976.
 Its purple vending machines are found in Center City.